Now some fresh pickings from the Political Grapevine:

 Not a Bush Buddy?

-Rhode Island's Republican Senator Lincoln Chafee didn't vote for President Bush last year and he has fought against much of the President's agenda from the war in Iraq to tax cuts.
-So, now that a conservative Republican — Cranston, Rhode Island Mayor Stephen Laffey — is challenging Chafee in next year's primary, who is the White House backing?
+Rhode Island's Republican Senator Lincoln Chafee (search) didn't vote for President Bush last year and he has fought against much of the President's agenda from the war in Iraq to tax cuts.
+So, now that a conservative Republican — Cranston, Rhode Island Mayor Stephen Laffey (search) — is challenging Chafee in next year's primary, who is the White House backing?
 Chafee.

 Rhode Island is a largely Democratic state, and The Washington Times reports the White House thinks Chafee is its best shot at holding onto the seat.
 A new poll by Brown University shows Chafee leading Laffey by 20 points among Republican voters.
 And, in a hypothetical head-to-head match-up, Chafee leads the Democratic front-runner by 16 points among all voters.